Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 So how does it all really work?
 In the **Transformer** based model each word is transformed into a token.
 As tokens are read as part of an input sentence the model starts predicting what the output should be - similar in concept to sentence completion.

-Due to the use of **Transformers** in creating the model, the potential output is not just a prediction of the next word.
-Because the model is trained with deep understanding and **Attention** whole sentences and groupings of text are generated.
-The model used by ChatGPT can accept several thousand tokens as input .
+Due to the use of transformers in creating the model, the potential output is not just a prediction of the next word.
+Because the model is trained with deep understanding and "attention", whole sentences and groupings of text are generated.
+The model used by ChatGPT can accept several thousand tokens as input.

 ## Risks and Limitations

 ### Misinformation

-Because current LLMs are trained against data sets from some period of time in the past they don't always give accurate information.
-Also their correctness is only as good as the data they are trained with.
-This doesn't always result in accurate results.
+Because current LLMs are trained against data sets from some period in the past, they don't always give accurate information.
+Also, their correctness is only as good as the data they are trained with.
+This doesn't always lead to accurate results.

 ### Disinformation

-ChatGPT and LLMs in general often give confident and plausible generated results but they are wrong or do not make sense.
-In AI these are called Hallucinations.
+ChatGPT and LLMs in general often give confident and plausible generated results, but sometimes they are wrong or do not make sense.
+In AI, these are called **hallucinations**.
 With prompt engineering, ChatGPT can be told to not give an answer unless it has high confidence in the results.
 This can reduce hallucinations but not completely solve the problem.

 ### Data Security